 The amount of data to be stored is growing every day, data acquisition is not a problem anymore.
 The challenge is to make sense of the data, reveal the patterns in it and use them for operational improvements and to support strategic decision making.

 Today’s manufacturing organizations have to find a way to handle and process this unprecedented amount of data.
 Not all of the generated data can supply with useful information, but according to estimates, 33% of all data could be useful when analyzed.
 Yet only 0.5% of all available data is processed by companies.
 This means that manufacturers are not using the remaining 32.5% of data that could provide them with valuable business insights and revenue growth.

 The manufacturing industry is the industry most affected by big data trends and possibilities due to the nature and amount of data that is produced by it.
 Most manufacturers are just starting to discover the potentials of using big data tools, but there are already some pioneers within the biggest manufacturers who have provided some big data uses cases to follow.

 1. Risk management

 There are several many different areas of supply chain management where big data can be of significant help.

-Suppliers now have the choice to share their production data with their partners and customers which creates a complete transparency and a highly effective communication channel for both parties.
+Suppliers now have the choice to share their production data with their partners and customers which creates complete transparency and a highly effective communication channel for both parties.
 This way the manufacturer can see exactly whether the supplier is delayed with production or just in time, to then adjust all the related processes and avoid waiting times.

-Quality data can also be shared the same way, manufacturers can have all the production and product related quality metrics from their suppliers before even receiving the parts.
+Quality data can also be shared the same way, manufacturers can have all the production and product-related quality metrics from their suppliers before even receiving the parts.